the-yurco/the-yurco/README.md

 expressing myself creatively....
 https://yurco.site/

-hidden in front of the pc, so catch me if you can.... hehehehe
+STATUS: [hidden....], so catch me if you can.... hehehehe

+just doin my thing... hehehehe

 ---